GJGitTraining/learning_git/README.md

 ## Create GitHub account
 Go to https://github.com/ and sign up for GitHub.

+I recommend using Google Chrome (or Firefox) instead of IE.

 # Course outline

 This course is meant to be an introductory course to the world of `Git`.
 Primary audience are those who are either completely new to `Git`, never heard of it before, or just want to expand their basic knowledge of `Git`.